addyosmani/backbone-fundamentals/chapters/12-mobile-applications.md

 If you consider using a `Model-Binding Plugin`, you will need to come up with an automated mechanism to enrich single components.

-After having a look at the previous section about Dynamic DOM Scripting, it might not be acceptable to completely re-create a component (e.g a Listview) which takes a longer time to load and to reduce the complexity of event-delegation.
+After having a look at the previous section about Dynamic DOM Scripting, it might not be acceptable to completely re-create a component (e.g. a Listview) which takes a longer time to load and to reduce the complexity of event-delegation.
 Instead, the component-specific plugins, which will only update the needed parts of the HTML and CSS, should be used.

 In the case of a Listview, you would need to call the following function to update the list of added, edited, or removed entries: